Saosin (album)

 Saosin is the debut studio album by American rock band Saosin, released on September 26, 2006 through Capitol Records.
 It is the band's second release to feature lead vocalist Cove Reber.
 The album is best known for its lead riffs with delays and natural harmonics as a form of creating melodies.
 The guitar riffs on the album were listed on Alternative Press's "Best Guitar Riffs of 2000s Rock."
 The first single, "Voices" was listed on the "Top 46 Post-hardcore Songs of the 2000s", and the second single, "You're Not Alone" was listed on the "Top 10 Essential Emo Power Ballads" by the Alternative Press.

+The album explores themes such as interpersonal relationships.
+Some consider it to be a "scene album".